 Walk around Chios Town

 Chios town is the financial, administrative, and cultural center of the island.
-When you arrive in the town you will not get very impressed because Chios town is the least traditional area on the island.
+When you arrive in the town you will not be very impressed because Chios town is the least traditional area on the island.
 However, there are specific sites that you should not miss visiting:

 Chios Town Castle